bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 The single image process worked reasonable well for the test images, but a more robust approach was needed to remove false positives from the project video.
 For this, 10 `heat` images were stored in a circular buffer.
-After each video frame the images in the buffer were summed, then a threshold = 35 was applied to filter the false positives, using `apply_threshold()`  (see section "Heatmap Functions").
+After each video frame the images in the buffer were summed and threshold at a value equal to 40.
 Finally, labels were found and bounding boxes drawn.
+Video processing with the heat buffer can be found in IPython notebook section "Video Processing".

 This approached was sufficient but still yielded a few false positives.
-Additionally, between frames 600 and 800 the white car in the video periodically lost it's bounding boxes(e.g. threshold is filtering out the car).
+Additionally, between frames 600 and 800 the white car in the video was periodically undetected.
+A link to this video is provided below

 <a href="https://youtu.be/l6uH7AAM0e4" target="_blank"><img src="https://i.ytimg.com/vi/l6uH7AAM0e4/2.jpg?time=1529895207512" alt="Vehicle Detection Video Using Linear SVM" width="240" height="180" border="10" /></a>

 #### 3. Another Approach: Non-Linear SVM

-After successive attempts to reduce false positives completely while bounding boxes around both cars in the video a non-linear SVM was implemented.
-A RBF kernel was selected with a C-value = 0.5.
-The heatmap implementation described above was implemented to filter false positives and applied to the project video.
-The RBF kernel implementation work very well, however processing the video was excrutiatingly long.
+After successive attempts to reduce false positives completely while identifying continuously identifying both cars in the video, a non-linear SVM was implemented using an RBF kernel.
+The C value was testing at 0.5, however it was found that the default value (C=1.0) worked the best.

+The circular buffer heatmap implementation described above was implemented to filter false positives, using a threshold value = 35.
+The RBF kernel implementation work very well, no false positives can be seen and the two cars on the right side of the image are correctly classified of the entire video.
+However, processing the video was excrutiatingly long, and averages approximately 14 seconds per frame.
 A link to the processed video is listed below.

 <a href="https://youtu.be/OW1txgFD_0o"><img src="https://i.ytimg.com/vi/OW1txgFD_0o/3.jpg?time=1529895060356" alt="Vehicle Detection Video Using Non-Linear SVM" width="240" height="180" border="10" /></a>